It's quite unsettling.

 - How much CBD to take for perimenopause sleep issues

 - The best CBD for perimenopause sleep issues

 Grab a cup of coffee (unless it's 2am) and let's get started.

-We'll also cover other things we found along the way
+We'll also cover other aids we found along the way.